devanshbatham/rayder/README.md

 ## About

 Rayder is a command-line tool designed to simplify the orchestration and execution of workflows.
 It allows you to define a series of steps in a YAML file, each consisting of a command to be executed and optional output redirection.
-Rayder helps automate complex processes, making it easy to streamline repetitive tasks, and executing them pararelly if the commands do not depend on each other.
+Rayder helps automate complex processes, making it easy to streamline repetitive tasks, and executing them parallelly if the commands do not depend on each other.

 ## Installation